hongbo-miao/hongbomiao.com/README.md

 Images on the website are using AVIF format.

-> “Roughly speaking, at an acceptable quality, the WebP is almost half the size of JPEG, and AVIF is under half the size of WebP.” – [Jake Archibald, 2020](https://jakearchibald.com/2020/avif-has-landed/)
+The WebP is almost half the size of JPEG, and AVIF is under half the size of WebP.

 #### Security